elixirschool/elixirschool/posts/2021-11-18-til-cleaner-queries-with-ecto-map.md

 date: ~D[2021-11-18],
 title: "TIL: Cleaner queries with Ecto `map`",
 excerpt: """
-How learning more about the Ecto.Query module can help you write cleaner select queries.
+Today I learned how to write cleaner `Ecto` select queries with the help of `Ecto.Query.map`.
 """
 }